rjtwins/X4-Blender-Module-Drag-and-Drop/README.md

 </details>

 ### Currently working on:
+  - Injecting stuff into the ships macro for ease of use.
   - Proper docking
   - More player and AI controll elements (aka cockpit locations, betty sound origion ect.).
   - XML and XMF intergration (long term goal).